 Individual Speech Coaching or Group Instruction

-you want a seasoned instructor to help your group be more effective presenters and successfully sell their services, products or ideas and increase profit margin
+if you wish your group to be more effective presenters to successfully sell their services, products or ideas and increase profit margin

 call 416 489 6603 (Toronto) Leave a message with phone number; I'll respond within 48 hours

-Outside of town?
-No problem- we can work together via SKYPE, phone and emails
+We work together via Zoom, phone and emails

 Let's first discuss your needs or those of your group